rywal/breakthrough/README.md

 * Use password `breakthrough` to connect to server

 ***
-_Created as part of CSCE 315 at Texas A&M University_
-_Excerpts borrowed from Project 2 Outline created by Dr. Choe_
+_Created as part of CSCE 315 at Texas A&M University.
+Some parts of this Readme borrowed from Project 2 Outline created by Dr. Choe_

 Contributors:
 * Ryan Walters